STOP MEDDLING WITH GOD

 Unfortunately, Josiah died in the prime of his days because he refused to refrain from meddling with God.

-It is good for us today to examine how Josiah meddled with God so as to avoid such a terrible and deadly blunder.
+It is good for us today to examine how Josiah meddled with God to avoid such a terrible and deadly blunder.

 Therefore, Necho sent messengers to Josiah, saying, “What have I to do with you, king of Judah?
 I have not come against you this day, but against the house with which I have war; for God commanded me to make haste.
 Refrain from meddling with God, who is with me, lest He destroy you.”
 (2 Chro.
 35:21 NKJV).

-Unfortunately, Josiah would not stop meddling with God in spite of being warned by Necho.
+Unfortunately, Josiah would not stop meddling with God despite being warned by Necho.

 The Scripture testifies to Josiah’s stubbornness and its consequence.